The 5 Flies You Should Always Have In Your Fly Box (and How to Fish Them)

 And yet, these five flies are all-around all stars with an almost universal fish appeal that can, if fished correctly, break a bad streak, save a trip and maybe even land you a trophy trout.
 And, being very common patterns, they can be found at almost any fly shop.

 Flies are annotated by size — the higher the number, the smaller the fly.
 Generally, nymphs and dry flies in size 16 to 12 are the most common, but size 20 or 22 dry flies are often used.
 Streamers in size 6 to 4 tend to be most useful.
 Varying sizes can sometimes yield great results, but speaking to a local guide or fly shop is always a great way to zero in on the right size and pattern.
 The old adage ‘big fish eat big food’ doesn’t always apply; large trout frequently feed on very small insects.

 Outside of getting snagged or getting broken off by a fish, flies should last you several seasons.
-Letting them dry thoroughly after use will protect them the metal rusting and thread degrading, extending the life of a fly.
-If dulled, hook points can be restored with light passes on a hook hone.
+Letting them dry thoroughly after use will prevent the metal from rusting and thread degrading, extending the life of a fly.
+If dulled, hook points can be restored with a few light passes on a hook hone.

 Brass Cone Wooly Bugger – Olive Size 6

 In the angler’s toolkit, the Wooly Bugger is like a roll of duct tape.
 Capable of mimicking a number of aquatic insects, leeches and small baitfish, the Wooly Bugger works well in almost any type of water in just about any water condition.
 It’s routinely tied in a number of colors, but olive green tends to be the most practical for all-around use as the naturalistic hue will be evocative of a wider array of creatures.
 A size 6 will be big enough to entice large fish and yet small enough for something smaller to take, and a gold cone head will help get the fly sink faster, attracting fish that are a little deeper in the water column.